Formula-fed babies don't always overeat: study

 When the amino acid glutamate was added to a typical cow’s milk formula, researchers found that babies drank significantly less of it and showed no signs of being hungry.
 Human breast milk has naturally high levels of glutamate, a building-block of proteins, but cow’s milk, which is used to make most infant formulas, has less of it.

-“What food is fed may be at least as important as how it is fed,” said Gary Beauchamp, director of the Monell Chemical Senses Center in Philadelphia, who worked on the study.
+“What food is fed may be at least as important as how it is fed,” said Gary Beaucamp, director of the Monell Chemical Senses Center in Philadelphia, who worked on the study.

 Formula-feeding infants has been linked to faster weight gain in the babies’ first year, which puts them at greater risk of obesity later in life.
 Adding glutamate to regular infant formula might shorten feeding time, Beauchamp told Reuters Health.